SpongePowered/SpongeVanilla/README.md

 **NOTE: These APIs may or may not be completely broken.
 They shouldn't be, but there's always a chance.
 Take care.**

-Most development happens in the branches `patch`, `minor` and `major`, so don't think the project is inactive just because the last commit to `master` is a week old.
+Most development happens in the branch `indev`, so don't think the project is inactive just because the last commit to `master` is a week old.

 Goals
 ------